FBI swarms DC home of Russian billionaire with ties to Putin

 The FBI confirmed law enforcement activity at the home of Russian oligarch Oleg Deripaska on Tuesday in the nation’s capital.

-The FBI confirmed to Fox News that there was "court-authorized" law enforcement activity at Deripaska’s home in Washington, D.C.
+The FBI told Fox News that there was "court-authorized" law enforcement activity at Deripaska’s home in Washington, D.C.
 The spokeswoman did not provide additional details on the matter.

 A photo circulating on social media shows Deripaska's home surrounded by yellow tape, with an FBI agent standing at the end of the driveway.